 On the one hand, NMT has the potential to do away with some of the simpler translation tasks, such as making a syntactically and semantically simple source text comprehensible in the target language.
 In this instance, the translation could be carried out by a machine and then checked by a post-editor or reviewer.

 However, that’s not to say there will be no place for human translators – far from it!
-The cultural nuances and idioms that NMT cannot handle need to be explained or adapted to the target culture (a process called localization).
+The cultural nuances and idioms that NMT cannot handle need to be explained or adapted to the specific target culture (a process called localisation).
 Often, these translation decisions require extensive knowledge about both the source and target cultures, and they are translated according the translator’s best judgement (usually there’s no single ‘right’ choice).
 So, for translations with culturally-specific content or a little more flair, it’s difficult to imagine humans being replaced any time soon – and nor would we want them to be.

-All-in-all, neural machine translation is an exciting prospect and it could certainly help with many translation tasks.
-However, there is still a long way to go to improve translation quality and humans will still be needed to make those all-important translation decisions to make sure the text both reads well and conveys the correct meaning.
+All in all, neural machine translation is an exciting prospect and it could certainly help with many translation tasks.
+However, there is still a long way to go to improve translation quality, and humans will still be needed to make those all-important translation decisions.